4 Questions to Ask About Insomnia

 - Physical Exam — The first step in diagnosing insomnia is to take a detailed look at a person’s physical health.
 Our physical health can be very revealing about our sleeping habits and often shows signs of medical problems related to insomnia.

-- Sleep Habits Review — To determine an individual’s sleep-wake patterns and their level of daytime sleepiness, a sleep specialist may conduct a review of sleep habits in the form of a questionnaire.
+- Sleep Habits Review — To determine an individual’s sleep-wake patterns and their level of daytime sleepiness, a sleep insomnia may conduct a review of sleep habits in the form of a questionnaire.

 - Sleep Study — If the cause of insomnia is difficult to identify, or signs of another sleep disorder are present (such as sleep apnea or restless legs syndrome), it may be recommended to undergo a sleep study.
 This typically involves an overnight stay at a sleep center where tests are performed to monitor and record a variety of body activities during sleep.